 Heat a tablespoon of olive oil in a large pan and brown the garlic.
-Remove it and add the eggplants.
+Remove it and add the eggplant.

-Cover and cook, medium heat and stirring every now and then, until the eggplants are well cooked - no white parts - and a little crust forms on the surface.
+Cover and cook, medium heat and stirring every now and then, until the eggplant are well cooked - no white parts - and a little crust forms on the surface.

 Transfer them to a bowl, pour another teaspoon of olive oil into the pan, add the tomatoes, sprinkle them with a pinch of salt, cover and cook about ten minutes.

-Bring a big pot of salted water - about 8 cups and two teaspoons of salt - to a bowl.
+Bring a big pot of salted water - about 8 cups and two teaspoons of salt - to a boil.
 Toss in the pasta and cook it according to package directions.

 Cut a few leaves of basil with your hands and sprinkle the tomatoes.
-Toss in the eggplants and mix, turn off the heat, cover, and set aside.
+Toss in the eggplant and mix, turn off the heat, cover, and set aside.